choi-b/PubHealthData/README.md

 #### EXPLORATORY ANALYSIS

-The gclus library helps us see the correlations between the variables.
-The cpairs function can be used, but it doesn't give a very descriptive plot as the data is strongly skewed. (too many O9 values)
+The cpairs function in the gclus library helps us see the correlations between the variables.

 The dplyr and ggplot2 were used for general EDA.